In the U.S. alone, we conduct an average of 12 billion web searches each month. Some of these search queries are conducted by your ideal customers.

 What’s a co-citation?

-Co-citation is the new way to amplify the power of your links without direct linking.
+Co-citation is the new way to amplify the power of your links without direct link building.

 KISSmetrics defines co-citation as the situation whereby one website or brand is mentioned but not linked to by two different sources.